Creating a pond

-- It would help with maintenance if access is easy - you will be pulling out excess weed and tending your planting.
+- It would help with maintenance if access is easy.
+You need space to pull out excess weed and to tend your planting.

 Autumn or early spring are probably the best time of year for pond installation.
 Avoid frost during construction (it makes the earth hard to dig), and delay any planting in your new autumn pond until Spring.

-A pond should be up to 60cm deep at one point.
+- A pond should be up to 60cm deep at one point.
 This allows wildlife to be safe during prolonged spells of hot or cold weather.
 However, it is the shallow water that most wildlife enjoys, such as tadpoles, damsel flies and baby frogs.
 And you might want ledges for planting under the water.
-Ideally plan for different depths.
+Ideally your pond has different depths.

 For a preformed pond